Skip to main content Skip to search Skip to main navigation

 • Exploiting manufacturing tolerances

-• Mechanical feedback Because CES alpha works primarily electronically, mechanical feedback is minimal: audible clicking of the release element, slight torque change when the core is released, no usable sequential feedback like in mechanical cylinders.
-For manipulators there was hardly anything to “feel”; the security logic was entirely in the electronics. • Wear in operation Wear affected both electronics and mechanics: contact wear between key and reading unit (for hybrid keys), aging electronic components, fatigue of the electromechanical release module, wear of the mechanical core.
-Aging components could cause malfunctions, but were rarely exploitable as an attack vector.
+• Mechanical feedback Because CES alpha primarily operated electronically, mechanical feedback was minimal: An audible click from the release element, A slight change in torque when the plug was released, No usable sequential feedback of the kind found in mechanical cylinders.
+There was very little that could be felt by someone attempting manipulation because the security-relevant logic was located entirely within the electronics. • Wear during use Wear affected both the electronic and mechanical components: Contact wear between the key and reader unit in hybrid-key systems, Ageing electronic components, Fatigue in the electromechanical release module, Wear in the mechanical core.
+Ageing components could cause malfunctions, but could rarely be exploited deliberately.

-The electronic CES alpha system was a visionary step in lock technology in 1988.
-Volker Ziegler created one of the first electronic profile cylinders in Europe, combining identification, access management, and mechanics in a form factor that is still standard today.
-Its strengths: immediate blocking of lost keys, flexible authorization management, high resistance to classic picking methods.
-Its weaknesses: vulnerable electronics modules under destructive attack, limited protection against brute force, early chip technology without modern cryptography.
-CES alpha is one of the most important milestones on the road to today’s mechatronic high-end cylinders.
+The electronic CES alpha system was a visionary step in locking technology in 1988.
+Volker Ziegler created one of Europe’s first electronic profile cylinders, combining identification, access management and mechanical locking in a format that remains standard today.
+Its strengths: Immediate blocking of lost keys, Flexible management of access permissions, High resistance to conventional picking methods.
+Its weaknesses: Electronic modules susceptible to physical destruction, Limited protection against brute force, Early chip technology without modern cryptography.
+CES alpha is one of the most important milestones on the path towards today’s high-end mechatronic cylinders.

 Mijodrag Makivic (1992)

-Inventor: In 1992, Mijodrag Makivic developed the EMZY for EVVA, one of the first fully motorized locking cylinders that not only combined mechanics and electronics, but actively powered the entire locking process.
-The EMZY was not just an electronic variant of a mechanical system, but a completely new approach: an integrated electric motor that turns the plug independently, an electronic identification unit (e.g. transponder, chip, or higher-level access control system), a sensor package that checks key status, position, and rotation, automatic locking and unlocking controlled by electronics, optional logging and integration into building management systems.
-The EMZY is considered one of the milestones of mechatronics: it shifted responsibility for the locking process from the user to the system – a decisive step toward today’s automated access solutions.
+Inventor: Mijodrag Makivic developed the EMZY for EVVA in 1992.
+It was one of the first fully motorised locking cylinders and did more than combine mechanical and electronic components, it actively powered the entire locking process.
+The EMZY was not simply an electronic version of a mechanical system, but an entirely new approach: An integrated electric motor that turned the cylinder plug independently, an electronic identification unit, such as a transponder, chip or higher-level access-control system, a set of sensors that monitored the key status, position and rotational state, Automatic locking and unlocking governed by the electronics, with optional event logging and connection to building-management systems.
+The EMZY is regarded as a milestone in mechatronics: It transferred responsibility for the locking process from the person to the system, an important step towards today’s automated access solutions.

 Current locks of this type

-The EMZY itself and its successors are still in use.
-Modernized variants exist as: - EVVA EMZY generations - electronic motor cylinders in master-key systems - motor-controlled panic and access systems - integrated solutions in modern building management architectures Other manufacturers later adopted similar approaches, but EVVA remains one of the reference companies in this category.
+The EMZY itself and its successors remain in use.
+Modernised versions include: - Different generations of EVVA EMZY - Electronic motorised cylinders in master-key systems - Motor-controlled panic and access systems - Integrated solutions in modern building-management architectures Other manufacturers later adopted similar approaches, but EVVA remains one of the reference companies in this category.

 Lockpicking